NMA93/Accessibility-Designer-Guide/docs/Architecture/application-feedback.md

 ---

-## The lack of response is no answer
+## What is the problem if the feedback is missing?
 For all users it is confusing when the system completes an interaction or process without feedback.
 On the one hand you get the feeling that something has not worked.
 On the other hand, the user is not sure if the process took place at all.
 For users with disabilities who quickly make mistakes when using websites this is a accessibility problem.
 {: .mb-5 }

-#### We take a closer look at the following immediate feedback options:
+#### This can be a problem for the following users:
 {: .no_toc }

-- Error message
-- Success message
-- Confirmation message
-- In progress message
-- Status messages
+- Users who depend on screen readers and therefore need feedback from the system
+- Inexperienced or older users feel insecure
+- People with physical impairments feel insecure if they accidentally click something wrong

 ---